HackEAC/locations-API/README.md

 - `GET /api/places/:id` - Get place by ID

 ## Running Tests

 ```bash
 npm test
 ```

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CopyLeft License – see the LICENSE file for details.